Rugby World Cup 2019 pools: latest standings and tables

 What about the other home nations?

 Scotland are in Pool A with Ireland, Japan, Russia and Samoa.
-Wales, meanwhile, will be taking on Australia, Georgia, Fiji and Uruguay in D.
+Wales, meanwhile, take on Australia, Georgia, Fiji and Uruguay in D.

 How many go through in each group?